jonnyburch/jonnyburch.com/_posts/2011-05-04-placement-man.markdown

 ---
 layout: post
-menu_title: Placement Man
+title: Placement Man
-title:  "He does the placements so you don't have to"
+description:  "He does the placements so you don't have to"
 categories: Article
 date:   2011-08-06 12:01:00
 img_url: pmhead.jpg